-We maintain workforce planning and a recruitment programme to ensure optimum resource management, ensuring critical skills and knowledge are retained in the business.
-This program is reviewed regularly at Executive and Board level.
+We maintain a workforce planning and recruitment programme to ensure critical skills and knowledge are retained in the business to mitigate against an ageing workforce.
+This programme is reviewed regularly at Executive and Board level.
 We also use external benchmarking of employment packages and keep abreast of general economic and industry developments to ensure we identify and respond to issues.
+The appointment of a new HR Director has provided additional focus on ensuring that our workforce have the right skills to deliver our future plans.